Exercises

 Hint 2: In case you don't have an opponent available in real life, there's nothing wrong with trying social media like Twitter...
 Just remember the first hint.

 The development of this course relies on your feedback.
-To give you a concrete incentive to give feedback, you'll even get exercise points for giving feedback!

-1. First, submit anonymously through the university feedback system Norppa.
+Submit the feedback anonymously through the university feedback system Norppa.

 Table of Contents